dshanske/simple-location/readme.md

 * Removal of hidden underused feature that set timezone based on browser settings
 * Fix of map endpoint and add map url to the reverse geocode endpoint as it is merely a URL
 * Map now displayed when location is looked up.
+* Plugin will now work with Gutenberg, though not strictly built for it.

 ### 3.4.1 ( 2018-11-02 ) ###
 * Fix for displaying map when altitude but no location is set